aweich/esloco/README.md

 2. **Read Simulation**: Reads are drawn from a specified length distribution until the desired coverage is achieved.
 Reads overlapping target regions are counted, while masked regions are excluded.
 This process is repeated in parallel for multiple iterations to ensure robust coverage estimates.

-The simulation assumes that random sampling can approximate deterministic outcomes, with target coverage primarily influenced by read length distribution and mean whole-genome coverage.
+The simulation assumes that random sampling can approximate deterministic outcomes, with target coverage primarily influenced by read length distribution and whole-genome coverage.

 ---